Chern classes from Morava K-theories to $p^n$-typical oriented theories: Preliminaries

-We need also to show that the map $\rho_B$ commutes with pullbacks and pushforwards.
+It is left to show that the map $\rho_B$ commutes with pullbacks and push-forwards.
 Again it is enough to treat the case $B^*=\Omega^*$.
-However, the map $(\rho_\Omega)^{\deg i}:\CH^i \rarr \tau^i\Omega^i/\tau^{i+1}\Omega^i=\Omega^i/\tau^{i+1}\Omega^{i+1}$ is the inverse of the isomorphism of theories $\Omega^* \ot_\LL \ZZ \cong \CH^*$, and commutes with pushforwards and pullbacks.
-The whole map $\rho_\Omega$ is just the $\LL$-linearisation of this map, and since pullbacks and pushforwards are morphisms of $\LL$-modules we obtain the claim.
+However, the map $(\rho_\Omega)^{\deg i}\colon\CH^i \rarr \tau^i\Omega^i/\tau^{i+1}\Omega^i=\Omega^i/\tau^{i+1}\Omega^{i+1}$ is the inverse of the isomorphism of theories $\Omega^* \ot_\LL \ZZ \cong \CH^*$, and commutes with push-forwards and pullbacks.
+The whole map $\rho_\Omega$ is just the $\LL$-linearisation of this map, and since pullbacks and push-forwards are morphisms of $\LL$-modules we obtain the claim.
 Similarly, it follows that $\rho$ is multiplicative. \end{proof} \begin{Rk} Even though $gr^\bullet_\tau \Omega^*$ is an oriented theory in the sense of Levine-Morel, it does not satisfy the localization axiom\footnote{Vishik kindly provided a counter-example to this statement via personal communication.} and therefore is not an oriented theory (Def. \ref{goct}).
 In particular, Vishik's results on classification of operations (Th. \ref{th:Vish_op}) can not be applied to operations with the target theory $gr^\bullet_\tau B^*$ where $B^*$ is a free theory. \end{Rk}

-\subsection{The gamma-filtration on $K_0$}
+\subsection{The gamma-filtration on $\KK$}

-Chern classes $c^{K_0}_i$ from $K_0$ to $K_0$ are closely related to more persistent in the literature $\lambda$-operations (\cite[Exp.
-0]{Gro}).
-In particular, Theorem \ref{basis} actually can be restated as saying that all endo-operations of $K_0$ are freely generated by $\lambda$-operations.
+Chern classes $c^{\KK}_i$ from $\KK$ to $\KK$ are closely related to $\lambda$-operations (\cite[Exp.
+0]{Gro}), which are more well-studied in the literature.
+In particular, Theorem \ref{basis} actually can be restated as saying that all endo-operations of $\KK$ are freely generated by $\lambda$-operations.
 Nevertheless we prefer to work with Chern classes.
 The gamma filtration is defined by the following formula:

 We summarize well-known properties of the gamma filtration below, so that thereafter we could compare them with analogous statement about the gamma filtration on Morava K-theories.
-We do not provide proofs, as we will not use these results, however, proofs can be obtained in the same manner as it will be done for Chern classes from $K(n)^*$ in Section \ref{sec:morava_gamma_filtration}.
+We do not provide proofs, as we will not use these results, however, proofs can be obtained in the same manner as it will be done for Chern classes from $\Kn^*$ in Section \ref{sec:morava_gamma_filtration}.